DETAILED ACTION

 Response to Arguments

 Applicant’s arguments with respect to claims 1, 3 and 20 have been considered but are moot because the new ground of rejection does not rely on any reference applied in the prior rejection of record for any teaching or matter specifically challenged in the argument.
-Specifically, the new ground of rejection below incorporate newly applied prior art, Simon Blythe (US Pub No 2021/0184851 submitted with IDS filed 9/30/25), for teaching the newly amended limitations of “an encrypted secure channel”.
+Specifically, the new ground of rejection below incorporate newly applied prior art, LeVasseur et al. (US Pub No 2018/0367496), for teaching the newly amended limitations from a user interacting with an electronic mail server to a sender interacting with the sender’s electronic mail server.

 Claim Rejections - 35 USC § 103